modbas/mad76/doc/install/install.md

 MAD76 IO
 --------

--   MAD76 IO is the bridge from RPi to the Turboracing RCs.
+-   MAD76 IO is the bridge from RPi to the Turbo Racing RCs.

 -   MAD76 IO controls up to 4 cars.